 The main component of the molybdenum electrode is molybdenum and is prepared by powder metallurgy.
 The internationally used molybdenum electrode contains 99.95% of the components and has a density greater than 10.15g/cm3 to guarantee the quality of the glass and the service life of the electrode.
 The commonly used molybdenum electrode size ranges from 20mm to 152.4mm in diameter, and the single length can reach up to 1500mm.
 The current molybdenum electrode can replace the original heavy oil and gas energy, and effectively reduce the pollution to the environment and improving the quality of glass.

 Advantages of molybdenum electrode

-The material of molybdenum electrode is softer than that of tungsten material and has incomparable elastic modulus.
-Molybdenum electrode has many excellent properties, such as high melting point, good machining, corrosion resistance, low expansion, ultra-high strength and stiffness, excellent thermal conductivity, good ductility, as well as low emissivity, resistivity, and steam pressure.
+The material of the molybdenum electrode is softer than that of tungsten material and has incomparable elastic modulus.
+Molybdenum electrode has many excellent properties, such as high melting point, good machining, corrosion resistance, low expansion, ultra-high-strength and stiffness, excellent thermal conductivity, good ductility, as well as low emissivity, resistivity, and steam pressure.

 The Size of Molybdenum electrode